Toplogic-Inc/log-surgeon-rust/README.md

 to extract named variables from raw text log messages efficiently according to user-defined schema.

 ## Objective and Key Features
-The objective of this project is to fill the gap explained in the motivation above.
+The objective of this project is to fill the gap explained in the motivation above in the current Rust ecosystem.
 We shall deliver a high-performance and memory-safe log parsing library using Rust.
 The project should consist of the core regex engine, the parser, and the user-oriented log parsing interface.

 The core regex engine is designed for high-performance schema matching and variable extraction.